Chart Color Schemes

 Infrastructure

-Agnes Water - Miriam Vale has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally
+Agnes Water - Miriam Vale has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 22 projects that are expected to impact the area.
-Notable projects include Discovery Drive Residential Development (Lot 2 Captain Cook Drive), Laguna Agnes Water, Rutherglen Solar & Storage, and Eurimbula Solar Farm (formerly Rodds Bay Solar Farm).
-The following list details those projects likely to be most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified a total of 22 projects likely to affect the region.
+Notable ones include Discovery Drive Residential Development (Lot 2 Captain Cook Drive), Laguna Agnes Water, Rutherglen Solar & Storage, and Eurimbula Solar Farm (formerly Rodds Bay Solar Farm).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.